 We will not use or disclose PHI or other information about you that is protected under health information privacy laws except on behalf of the Practice, Providers and Pharmacies, or as otherwise permitted by such laws, but we may combine the personal information your share with us through the Services with other information we collect from or about you, both online and offline.
 We also may combine personal information with records provided by third parties.
 We use this consolidated information to help us better design our Services, including the selection of Services and Products, to communicate information to you, to enhance our marketing and research activities, and to facilitate other business functions.
 We also may de-identify PHI in compliance with HIPAA, and use such de-identified data for research or marketing purposes, or any other purpose not prohibited by law.

 We may collect information directly from you when you visit, access or use the Services or when you register an account with us.
-We may also collect information when you purchase a service or any Products available on our Services, submit information to use through a survey, communicate with us or post or submit content on or in the Services.
+We may also collect information when you purchase a service or any Products available on our Services, submit information to use through a survey, register for in-person or virtual educational or promotional events, communicate with us, or post or submit content on or in the Services.

 In addition to the information we collect directly from you, we may also collect information from the Practice and/or Providers who provide treatment and other services you in connection with the Services.
 This information may include, but is not limited to, diagnoses, treatment plans (including details about the Therapies provided), and notes.
 We also may receive information from third parties that pay for your care or provide you with treatment or prescription medication, which may include prescription history, insurance policy, insurance eligibility and coverage, and laboratory or other testing results.